theosanderson/viral_usher/README.md

 - Subcommands:
   - `init`: Generate a config file (interactive or via command line options)
   - `run`: Execute the pipeline using the config file
-- Conda/Bioconda integration for tool installation
-- Portable to laptops, servers, or cloud platforms
+- Uses Docker for portability to laptops, servers, or cloud platforms

 ---